willykc/templ/README.md

 ## Live Entries

-Live entries allow automatic generation of assets whenever *input* assets change.
+Live entries allow automatic generation of assets whenever the *input* asset or template change.

 Add and configure live entries in the **TemplSettings** by specifying input, template, directory and output filename (target output file extension must be included in filename).
 The default entry types are **ScriptableObjectEntry** and **AssemblyDefinitionEntry**.